csl-ugent/diabloregression/speccpu2006/README.txt

 Building
 ========

-Once installed, you will probably want to build SPEC2006.
-The instructions on how to do this are printed at the end of the install.sh script's execution:
+Once installed, install.sh will also build SPEC2006.
+Should you want to rebuild it later, you can do so without reinstalling everything using the -r option of the install.sh script.

-  cd /home/jmaebe/private/setupspec2006/specinst
-  source shrc
-  runspec -a build -c armgcc436 --size=test all >specbuild.log 2>&1

-This will compile all the SPEC CPU2006 benchmarks using the selected toolchain in the "Install" step.

 Setup
 =====